Alaricdragon/Starlords_Temp/README.md

     * "dataID" : jsonObject. is the string data required to meet requirements. set to true for strings you require this memory to be, and false for strings this memory must be.
 To meet requirements, the string must match all of the 'true' strings, and not match any of the 'false' strings. if a string of the dataID does not exist, treats the string as though it is ""
     * "dataID" : jsonObject. {"min","max"} is the value rules required to meet requirements.
     * "dataID" : boolean.  is the boolean value of this data required to meet requirements. if set to true, the boolean must also be true. if set to false, the boolean data must also be false. if a boolean of the dataID does not exist, treats the boolean as though it is false.
-  * the following options only work if used in an option called by advanced option data, or if used in the "validLordNumbers" rule.
+  * the following options only work if used in an option called by advanced option data with a type of 'targetLord', or if used in the "validLordNumbers" rule.
     * "relationsBetweenLords": is the relationship range that this lord must have with the target lord to meet requirements. set between a "min" and "max" value. range must be between -100 and 100.
     * "lordAndTargetSameFaction": if set to false, the lord and target must not be part of the same faction to meet requirements. if set to ture, the lord and target must be part of the same faction to meet requirements.
     * "isInteractingLord": if set to false, the lord and target must not be the same to meet requirements. if set to true, the lord and target must be the same to meet requirements.
+  * the following options only work if used in an option called by advanced option data with a type of 'targetMarket'
+    * marketPlayerFaction
+    * marketLordFaction:
+    * marketHostileToLord
+    * marketHostileToPlayer
+    * marketSize: min/max
+    * marketStability: min/max
 * basic is simply a "lineID": "new string";
   * advanced is more complicated. its a json object, that must include a "line" (to act as the normal lineID), but also additional json peramiters. "addons" are . the "addons" are as follows:
     * "addons" additional conditions and effects that you can have run at the moment this line is ran. most 'addons' also add a line of dialog to show what effects they had. any "option_" will only run addons after the option is selected. and "tooltip_" line cannot use "addons"